How investing in UX will save you money and time

 After the UX research phase, the two possible scenarios mentioned above are conceivable:

 These two scenarios are part of the stage where the benefit of failing fast leads to a higher chance of success.
-UX can help in identifying retention factors early in the product development process –– and thereby prevent the waste of time and labour resources.
+UX can help in identifying retention factors early in the product development process –– and thereby prevent the waste of time and labor resources.

 Failure itself doesn’t lead to innovation, but it’s how you deal with failure that matters.

-The ROI of UX in company building has another substantial aspect which is based on two key premises:
+Make fewer changes by making them early: The ROI of UX in company building has another substantial aspect which is based on two key premises:

 In fact, one study has found that “once a system is in development, correcting a problem costs 10 times more than fixing the same problem in design.
 If the system has been released, it costs 100 times more relative to fixing in design”.